alfredodeza/advanced-rust-cli/lab.md

 **Steps:**

-1. Create a new repository in your acconut for your Rust project.
+1. Create a new repository in your account for your Rust project.
 Use the [Rust template repository](https://github.com/alfredodeza/rust-template) to quickly generate one for your own account.
 Use this link to [create it in one step](https://github.com/alfredodeza/rust-template/generate).
 1. Use Clap with the `derive` feature.
 Refer to the [derive example](./examples/2-complex) as a guide.
 1. Add a single argument to your tool.
 The argument should be a number of seconds to add to the current time.
 If no argument is provided, the tool should default to adding 0 seconds to the current time.